PerfAI-Inc/PerfAI-Action/README.md

 # PerfAI

+AI-powered Active Performance.
+Unleash High-performance APIs for 3x User Engagement and Upsell.

 PerfAI is an active performance platform that supports a wide range of APIs, including public, private, mobile, and web APIs.
 By leveraging PerfAI, you can deliver high-performance APIs, resulting in reduced churn, 3x higher user engagement, and increased upsell opportunities.

 ## How PerfAI Works

 PerfAI is built on four fundamental principles:

-1. No Engineering Effort Required: PerfAI eliminates the need for coding or data input.
-It autonomously learns your entire API and generates its own data.

-2. Performance Top 10 Coverage: Save valuable time by avoiding the laborious task of creating a performance plan.
-PerfAI develops a comprehensive and tailored performance plan based on the industry's first performance top-10 list.

-3. Simplified Scoring & Reporting: Say goodbye to complex graphs and CSV files.
-PerfAI provides a simplified score for your entire API, along with a list of underperforming endpoints.

-4. Active Performance: Delivered as a GitHub Action, PerfAI facilitates shift-left and continuous performance validation.
-It actively identifies poorly performing critical paths as your developers write and update code.
+1. No Code / No Config: PerfAI's innovative approach eliminates the need for coding, configuration, and extensive engineering efforts.
+It harnesses the power of AI to autonomously learn API flows and generate appropriate request data, enabling efficient and effective active performance for APIs.

+2. Performance Top-10 Coverage: PerfAI introduces a groundbreaking concept in API performance with its industry-first Performance Top-10 List.
+This feature revolutionizes the way API flows are validated, ensuring comprehensive and accurate performance coverage.

+3. Simplified Scoring: PerfAI simplifies the process of interpreting and understanding API performance results through its simplified scoring system.
+With PerfAI, you no longer need to navigate complex graphs or analyze CSV files to assess the performance of your API.

+4. Shift-Left & CI/CD: PerfAI brings the concept of Shift-Left to API active performance by seamlessly integrating with popular development tools such as GitHub Actions and CI/CD marketplaces.
+This integration enables you to incorporate performance early in the development cycle, ensuring that performance issues are identified and addressed proactively.

 ## Frequently Asked Questions